 So political philosophers are adapting, constantly extending the egalitarian framework in new directions.
 But is that enough?
 Whether Rawlsian ideas can help us confront the needs of our own moment is not so clear.
 Like much of the human sciences (and thanks in part to the constraints of a professionalized and increasingly precarious academic system), political philosophy continues to be oriented toward solving particular problems rather than to building new systematic theories.
 Even as the substantive concerns of political philosophers have begun to shift as new subject matter enters the philosophical domain, much debate still takes place in the shadow of a set of ideas that reflect the assumptions of a different age.
 There are benefits to working within an intellectual tradition, but there can also be costs if the tradition struggles to shed light on changing circumstances.
 After all, radicals in the United States are drawing more inspiration from Marxism than from liberalism.

-Like much of the human sciences, political philosophy continues to be oriented toward solving particular problems rather than to building new systematic theories.
+Political philosophy continues to be oriented toward solving particular problems rather than to building new systematic theories.

 That is partly because of the ambiguous political legacy of Rawls’s theory.
 From our vantage point on the other side of the financial crisis, liberal egalitarianism can now look to have been the perfect left-liberalism for the “end of history” brought by the end of the Cold War.
 In that period of relative calm and liberal optimism, when politics looked technocratic and was characterized by a new consensus, liberal egalitarianism didn’t seem so different—just a step or two further left—from the centrism of Bill Clinton’s or Tony Blair’s Third Way.
 In setting out his theory, Rawls had wanted to provide a way of judging the incremental reforms of societies moving gradually closer to justice.
 By the 1990s, liberal egalitarianism—like liberal democracy—appeared hegemonic, and it seemed that Rawlsian philosophy might simply aspire to reform an already successful if imperfect liberalism.
 From this perspective, liberal egalitarianism can look responsible for a narrowing of the utopian imagination and complicit in the rise of a technocratic neoliberalism—reinforcing rather than helping to dismantle its injustices.
 Now that the claims of the end of history seem not only complacent but mistaken, the political role of this philosophical liberalism is more uncertain.